Frequently Asked Questions About North Carolina's Security Deposit Law

 What is the security deposit limit in the state of North Carolina?

 The deposit limit in North Carolina depends on the lease’s length.
-For weekly tenancies, the deposit must not exceed the rent of 2 weeks.
+For a weekly lease agreement, the deposit must not exceed the rent of 2 weeks.

 For monthly leases, the deposit must not exceed the rent of 1 ½ month’s rent.
 For longer leases, the it must not exceed the rent of 2 months.